Social

 Policy Rollout:

-Our policy deployment activities for suppliers have been evaluated by EcoVadis and we were awarded a score of 80 in Sustainable Procurement (overall score of 68).
+The Group’s policy deployment activities for suppliers have been evaluated by EcoVadis and we were awarded a score of 80 in Sustainable Procurement (overall score of 68).

 Assessment by EcoVadis

-The Bridgestone Group rates suppliers on sustainability, which includes engagement on human rights issues, through EcoVadis.
+The Group rates suppliers on sustainability, which includes engagement on human rights issues, through EcoVadis.
 The Group monitors their EcoVadis scores and reports them internally on a regular basis.
 Working together with suppliers, the Group promotes sustainable procurement and competitiveness based on the Sustainable Procurement Policy.

 To better understand supplier strengths and vulnerabilities, the Group worked with EcoVadis to conduct enhanced environmental, social and governance (ESG) risk assessments of the Group's new and existing major, Tier 1 tire material suppliers.
 Consistent with the Sustainable Procurement Policy, the ESG issues assessed include energy consumption, water, biodiversity, pollution, waste, customer safety, industrial safety, labor practices, human rights, corruption, bribery, fraud, money laundering, and sustainable procurement.